 - 1.1.
-Under section 25 of the Competition Act of 2009, collusive agreements are prohibited.
-In addition, enterprises participating or which have participated in them are liable under section 43 to a financial penalty.
-Violations of section 25 prohibitions are, by their nature, secret and difficult for the Competition Authority to discover. - 1.2.
+Under section 25 of the Competition Act of 2018, collusive agreements are prohibited.
+In addition, enterprises participating or which have participated in them are liable under section 76 to a financial penalty.
+Violations of section 25 prohibitions are, by their nature, secret and difficult for the Competition & Consumer Authority to discover. - 1.2.
 Due to the secret nature of cartels, enterprises participating or which have participated in them should be given an incentive to come forward and inform the Authority of the cartel's activities.
 The benefits of granting lenient treatment to enterprises which cooperate with the Authority outweigh the benefits arising from fully enforcing financial penalties on those enterprises and the costs of conducting a full hearing. - 1.3.
-As leniency programmes have been found to be effective in other competition regimes, a similar programme will form part of Botswana's enforcement strategy.
-Enterprises which come forward with information that enables or assists the Authority to determine that a breach of section 25 of the Act has occurred, may receive substantial reductions in, or complete immunity from, financial penalties levied by the Competition Commission for that cartel.
+As leniency programmes have been found to be effective in other competition regimes, a similar programme forms part of Botswana's enforcement strategy.
+Enterprises which come forward with information that enables or assists the Authority to determine that a breach of section 25 of the Act has occurred, may receive substantial reductions in, or complete immunity from, financial penalties levied by the Competition Tribunal for that cartel.
+Regulation 13 of the Competition Regulations of 2018, compels the Competition Tribunal to take cognisance of an enterprise's cooperation with the Authority's investigations and utilise the leniency policy in order to mitigate the financial penalty or not to impose the financial penalty.